acts-project/acts/docs/core/geometry.md

 ### Layer building

-`Surface` object that are to be grouped on a layer should be put into a `SurfaceArray` and provided to the layer.
+`Surface` objects that are to be grouped on a layer should be put into a `SurfaceArray` and provided to the layer.
 Certain helper tools exist to ease the translation and create appropriate binning structure: The`SurfaceArrayCreator` can create cylindrical, disc-like & planar layers, where the dimensions of the